genn-team/genn/README.md

 # GPU-enhanced Neuronal Networks (GeNN)

-GeNN is a GPU-enhanced Neuronal Network simulation environment based on code generation for Nvidia CUDA.
+GeNN is a GPU-enhanced Neuronal Network simulation environment based on code generation for NVIDIA CUDA and AMD HIP.

 ## Installation